nickbrandt/GitLab/doc/user/project/web_ide/index.md

 ![Administrator Live Preview setting](img/admin_live_preview_v13_0.png)

-Once you have done that, you can preview projects with a `package.json` file and a `main` entry point inside the Web IDE.
+After you have done that, you can preview projects with a `package.json` file and a `main` entry point inside the Web IDE.
 An example `package.json` is shown below.